dmail-old/server/docs/serve-file-doc.md

 ### headers

-Two header will be checked in this optionnal object: `if-modified-since` and `if-none-match`.
+Two header might be checked in this optionnal object: `if-modified-since` and `if-none-match`.
+They will be checked according to `cacheStrategy` below.

 ### cacheStrategy